RobThree/NIdenticon/README.md

 # Example

-A test-application is provided for you so you can explore the options and what the result will be.
+A simple Windows Forms application and sample ASP.Net MVC website is provided for you so you can explore the options and quickly see what the result will look like.